 - Don’t be worried about going to eat out alone.
 This can seem a bit intimidating for some people, but many of San Francisco’s restaurants have counter seats where you can dig into dinner at the bar.

 - Try to be flexible and kind to yourself.
 Things change and don’t always work out, but you should try to be open with how you deal with botched plans.
-At the same time, make time to have chill days for yourself; you don’t have to do absolutely everything that your guidebook tells you to, or tick off everything on your list – you’ll just get burned out from doing so.

 A pinch of common sense, and an awareness of your surroundings, will go a long way; for women, San Fran is like any city in the world.
-To help you out on your trip, we have curated some specific tips for solo female travellers in San Francisco.
+To help you out on your trip, we have curated some specific tips for solo female travelers in San Francisco.

 - Always be aware of your surroundings, especially when you are wandering around on the streets.
-There is no one else to watch your back, so know what is going on around you at all times; remember – this is San Francisco, not Disneyland.

 - Don’t just blindly follow maps on your phone.
 Although it is an amazing way to navigate around a new place, Google Maps – for example – tends to take you on “short-cuts” that may lead you down shady side alleys or through a sketchy area, all for the sake of shaving a minute off your journey.